Purpose

 combined.hex.

-So put both files in the same directory, put hexmate.exe there as well
+So put both files in the same directory, put hexmate.exe there

-(or put it in your path), then open a command window and navigate to
+(or put it in your path), then open a command window and

 the directory.
 Then type: